-Other Properties

-Other owned buildings and land (7) various N/A 23,400 3.9

-TRS Properties

-Hollywood Casino Baton Rouge Baton Rouge, LA GLPI 95,318 25.1

-Hollywood Casino Perryville Perryville, MD GLPI 97,961 36.3
+Other Properties Other owned buildings and land (5) various N/A 23,400 3.9 TRS Segment Hollywood Casino Baton Rouge Baton Rouge, LA GLPI 95,318 25.1 Hollywood Casino Perryville Perryville, MD GLPI 97,961 36.3 Tropicana Las Vegas (6) Las Vegas, NV Penn 1,148,212 35.1 1,467 1,341,491 96.5 1,467 Total 24,343,553 4,921.2 788.0 14,163

-193,279 61.4

-Total 22,116,426 4,772.8 798.2 11,837

-- (1) Square footage includes air-conditioned space and excludes parking garages and barns. - Leased acreage reflects land subject to leases with third-parties and includes land on which certain of the current facilities and ancillary supporting structures are located as well as parking lots and access rights. - We currently lease 86.6 acres in Tunica, Mississippi, where the Resorts Casino Tunica is located, which has been excluded from this table.
-This property is leased to Penn as part of the Penn Master Lease, however, the casino and hotel were closed by Penn in June 2019.
-As a result of the property closure, the Company entered into an agreement to terminate the long-term ground lease for this property, which will be effective in February 2020, at which time such ground lease will be removed from the Penn Master Lease. - These properties include hotels not owned by the Company.
-Square footage and rooms associated with properties not owned by GLPI are excluded from the table above. - Encompasses two gaming properties in Jackpot, Nevada: Cactus Pete's and The Horseshu. - The Company financed the purchase of this property through a real estate loan to the owner-operator.
-Square footage and acreage associated with this property that we do not own are included in this table for informational purposes only. - This includes our corporate headquarters building and undeveloped land the Company owns at locations other than its tenant occupied properties.
+- (1) Square footage includes air-conditioned space and excludes parking garages and barns. - Leased acreage reflects land subject to leases with third-parties and includes land on which certain of the current facilities and ancillary supporting structures are located as well as parking lots and access rights. - These properties include hotels not owned by the Company.
+Square footage and rooms associated with properties not owned by GLPI are excluded from the table above. - Encompasses two gaming properties in Jackpot, Nevada: Cactus Pete's and The Horseshu. - This includes our corporate headquarters building and undeveloped land the Company owns at locations other than its tenant occupied properties. - The Company acquired the real property associated with Tropicana Las Vegas from Penn in exchange for \$307.5 million of rent credits in April 2020.
+The property is operated by an affiliate of Penn pursuant to a triple net lease for nominal rent for the earlier of two years (subject to three one-year extensions at the Company's option) or until the Tropicana Las Vegas is sold.
+See Note 7 in the Notes to the Consolidated Financial Statements for further details.